Disability Sensitivity Action

 Then we heard the word "disability", our feeling and thought to those who do begging on the street and who are beggars at traffic light.

+We saw and knew them but, is that our business?
 Actually we want to help, but someone said people with disabilities are sensitive!

 The learning process was going on, and the end of the training, AMAZING that we got our awareness and a better understanding.